Updated: August 26, 2021

 Step 2: Commit time to build your business

 Since you’re not yet quitting your job, your business would need to be built during your spare time.
-Study how you currently spend it, and commit a schedule for working on your business.
+Study how you currently spend it and commit to a schedule for working on your business.

 Be willing to sacrifice time with your family and friends, and prepare to let go of the things you do that won’t help you run a business in the future.